ARMmbed/mbed-os-5-docs/docs/reference/technology/mesh/quick_start_hw.md

 | Onsemi NCS36510 <span style='background-color: #5f5;'>(internal RF)</span> | | | |
 | NXP KW24D <span style='background-color: #5f5;'>(internal RF)</span> | | <span style='background-color: #f00;'>Yes **(4)**</span> | |

+#### File System

+Thread network stack is able to save network configurations settings to file system once:
+ * File system has been enabled as instructed in the [Mbed OS Storage Documentation](https://os.mbed.com/docs/latest/reference/storage.html).
+ * File system root-path is set to Thread network stack by calling function: `ns_file_system_set_root_path(root-path)`.
+File system root path should be set before starting the Thread stack in order to read possible configuration settings in the first power up.

+When the file system has been enabled the Thread stack will write network configuration settings to the file system and read them in the following start ups.
+Size of the Thread configuration settings is few thousand bytes.

+Depending of the selected file system the Application may need to format the file system before it is usable.

 **Notes:**